 According to the CDC, a high body mass raises your risk for numerous health conditions.
 That’s why insurance companies analyze your BMI to determine your risk-level.
 A high BMI leads to higher insurance premiums.

-In 2017, UT had a 25.3 percent obesity rate, the fifth lowest in the country.
+In 2019, UT had a 29 percent obesity rate, the thirteenth lowest in the country.
 Of the Utah residents who used QuoteWizard to compare health insurance plans, 25 percent have a BMI in the obese range.

 Smokers pay more for health insurance because of the health risks tobacco causes.
 About 8.9 percent of UT residents are smokers, the lowest rate in the country.